grab/engineering-blog/_posts/2019-01-16-experimentation-platform-data-pipeline.md

 Tasks are scheduled across different clusters and therefore different availability zones.
 If an availability zone fails, generally there is no impact on other tasks’ executions.
 If two zones fail, then generally the impact is just a delay in when the data is available for serving.

 For deploymentsrequiringan upgrade of the EMR version or of internal libraries, we roll out the new version to a random [availability zone](https://www.google.com/url?q=https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html&sa=D&ust=1547713139921000).
-This lets us perform [canary deployments](https://www.google.com/url?q=https://martinfowler.com/bliki/CanaryRelease.html&sa=D&ust=1547713139921000)of our core processing infrastructure.
+This lets us perform [canary deployments](https://www.google.com/url?q=https://martinfowler.com/bliki/CanaryRelease.html&sa=D&ust=1547713139921000) of our core processing infrastructure.
 It also lets us rollback very quickly as the remaining availability zones suffice to execute the pipeline’s workload.
 To do this, we use terraform and our Gitlab CI.

 ![](img/experimentation-platform-data-pipeline/image7.png)